Get Started

 The first time you install MicroBlocks you must reboot.
 The installer adds the user to the access group for the serial port, but that change does not take effect until the next reboot.

-Chrome BLE Setup
+Linux Chrome Bluetooth Setup

 chrome://flags